 To keep our spirits bright, I am sharing my strawberry cheesecake stuffed cookies because I cannot stop munching on them and I know you will love them too.

 You'd think that after all the cake I've been eating this past weekend that I would want to take a break from the sweets, but you'd be wrong.
 There is no denying two or three of these cookies if you have then in your sight.

 I recommend grabbing your favorite drink (seriously guys, the mango black tea lemonade rules my life right now) and a couple of these cookies, and taking on the day with gusto.

 Some notes: Don't try and use a white chocolate bar here.
 We need white chocolate chips because they will brown in the oven and when that happens, the sugar caramelizes and it gives the white chocolate a brown butter nuttiness to it which helps cut the sweetness and adds so much more depth to its flavor.

-- 6 oz cream cheese, room temperature
+- 8 oz cream cheese room temperature

 - 3 tablespoons granulated sugar

-- ⅛ teaspoon salt
+- ¼ teaspoon salt

-- ½ teaspoon vanilla bean paste
+- ½ teaspoon vanilla extract

 - 4 tablespoons strawberry jam

-- ¾ cups graham cracker crumbs
+- ¾ cups crushed graham crackers

 - ½ teaspoon salt